Fuel Gas Fired Furnaces, Kilns and Lehrs

 Selecting a fuel gas fired furnace versus an electrically heated kiln or furnace depends on both economic and process considerations.
 Firing costs for similarly sized kilns can be significantly different depending upon cycle times and peak process temperature.
 For example, our calculations indicate that a fuel gas fired bottom drop furnace for solution heat treatment of aluminum and magnesium alloys can save four times the energy cost.

 Generally speaking, gas fired (direct and indirect) furnaces and kilns can be used for sizes bigger than 15 cubic feet as long as the application parameters allow it.
-Application considerations such as sensitivity to the products of fuel combustion (water vapor, carbon dioxide, NOx) may require an electrically heated kiln or the use of muffles or retorts (example: bright annealing).
+Application considerations such as sensitivity to the products of fuel combustion (water vapor, carbon dioxide, NOx) may require an electrically heated kiln or the use of muffles or retorts (examples: ALCLAD, bright annealing).
 Gas fired furnaces and kilns requires a different employee skill sets not always readily available.
-However, today’s burner and control technologies are sophisticated compared to those available in the past, making this technology practical for even small companies.
+However, today’s burner and control technologies are sophisticated compared to those available in the past, making this technology practical for even smaller companies.

 Keith Company commonly combines an electric fired kiln with a gas fired thermal oxidizer for abatement of potentially toxic gases.